MarcinMrtn/GettingAndCleaningData/README.md

 ## How to run the script?

-In order to run the script, the working directory must contain the extracted source data set and the script itself.
+In order to run the script, the working directory must contain extracted source data set and the script itself.